 While residents turned off lights and appliances, the Town did its part by turning off the lights in the trees along First Avenue and surrounding streets.

 Earth Hour is an annual global event hosted by the WWF (World Wildlife Fund).
 The goal of the event is to encourage individuals to turn off unnecessary lights and electronics in an effort to conserve power and in doing so, demonstrate support for climate change reduction efforts.

-The Town of Ladysmith has been named one of "Canada's Greenest Employers" for 2012.
+The Town of Ladysmith has been named one of "Canada's Greenest Employers" for 2012 and 2013.
 The award recognizes the Town's organization-wide commitment to reducing its environmental footprint.

 The “Canada’s Greenest Employers” Award is part of the Canada’s Top 100 Employers competition conducted by Mediacorp Canada.
 The list of Green Employers winners was published today in The Globe and Mail and online.